edzop/bpydoosabin/README.md

 - Add toggle for generating edge faces
 - Add iterations parameter
 - Add toggle for hiding original object - if original is not hidden the new generated object is placed to the right of original for comparison.
+- Add averaging weight parameter
+- Reuse bmesh verts to prevent doubles and requrement for post cleanup